 Replacement theology holds that the Church has replaced Israel in God’s view and therefore is the heir to the promises of Israel.
 One of those promises is purification in the Great Tribulation.
 Hence the necessity for a post-trib rapture position.

 Faith plus works contends that Jesus didn’t do the whole job and therefore we have to finish it through the purification we receive by enduring the Great Tribulation.
 (By the way, neither of these views adequately addresses the problem that creates for previous generations of believers since they won’t be alive to endure the judgment.)

 Therefore New Testament believers keep the Sabbath commandment by observing a lifelong rest from the work of their salvation.
 Continuing to work to earn or keep your salvation means you don’t believe the Lord did the whole job, and that means you don’t really believe He saved you.
-This requires that you keep working through out your Sabbath Rest.
-The penalty for working on the Sabbath is death, because in reality the work demonstrates unbelief.
-(Faith plus works believers would obvoiusly disagree with this treatment of Hebrews 4.)
+This requires that you keep working throughout your Sabbath Rest.
+The penalty for working on the Sabbath is death because, in reality, the work demonstrates unbelief.
+(Faith plus works believers would obviously disagree with this treatment of Hebrews 4.)